Isborg/isborg.github.io/_posts/2016-11-19-A-Mathematicians-Lament.md

 This will mainly contain excerpts from the original text, so it should be a decent Sunday read, but I encourage you to read the real thing.
 If you want the full experience, [buy the book](https://www.amazon.com/Mathematicians-Lament-School-Fascinating-Imaginative/dp/1934137170).
 If you don't feel like spending any money or just don't care too much, try reading [the original 25-page essay](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf).
 If you're just bored or in transit, then fine, read this post instead, hopefully by the end you'll want to read more Lockhart (Paul, not Gilderoy).

+> The only people who understand what is going on are the ones most often blamed and least often heard: the students.
+They say, "Math class is stupid and boring," and they are right.

+> If I'm in the mood to think about shapes - and I often am - I might imagine a triangle inside a rectangular box.